-Back in December, reality TV star Apollo Nida of Real Housewives of Atlanta fame tried furiously to have his divorce thrown out of court.
+Back in December, reality TV star Apollo Nida of Real Housewives of Atlanta fame tried furiously to have his divorce thrown out of court by divorce lawyers.
 It’s a process known as having a settled divorce case “vacated.”

 In this issue, we’ll explore the topic a bit more and provide reasons some people may want to have their divorce decision vacated.